typesense/typesense-website/docs-site/content/0.25.0/api/README.md

    on the leader node.
 2. On any follower, stop Typesense and replace the binary via the tar package or via the DEB/RPM installer.
 3. Start Typesense server back again and wait for node to rejoin the cluster as a follower and catch-up (`/health` should return healthy).
-4. Repeat steps 2 and 3 for the other _followers_, leaving the leader node alone for now.
+4. Repeat steps 2 and 3 for the other _followers_, leaving the leader node uninterrupted for now.
-5. Once all the followers have been upgraded to v{{ $page.typesenseVersion }}, stop Typesense on the leader.
+5. Once all followers have been upgraded to v{{ $page.typesenseVersion }}, stop Typesense on the leader.
 6. The other nodes will elect a new leader and keep working.
 7. Replace the binary on the old leader and start the Typesense server back again.
 8. This node will re-join the cluster as a follower, and we are done.